Division of Pathobiology and Immunology

 Overview

-Addressing these challenging infectious and chronic diseases is the goal for the scientists within the Division of Pathobiology and Immunology, which is home to a team of outstanding virologists, immunologists and pathologists, many of whom are also scientists within the Vaccine and Gene Therapy Institute (VGTI), who are imbued with a 'team science' ethic and a commitment to NHP models of human diseases.
-The fundamental theme of the Division of Pathobiology and Immunology is that progress in these areas of investigation requires high level expertise and experience in virology, immunology and pathology, a combination that is rarely found in a single investigator, but that is collectively found through a close-knit collaborative environment in which scientists encompassing these disciplines interact on a daily basis.
+Addressing these challenges is the goal of the scientists within the Division of Pathobiology and Immunology (DPI) at the Oregon National Primate Research Center (ONPRC), which is home to a team of outstanding virologists, immunologists, and pathologists that are imbued with a ‘team science’ ethic and a commitment to NHP models of human diseases.
+The fundamental theme of the DPI is that progress in these areas of investigation requires a close-knit collaborative environment in which scientists work collectively towards common goals.
+Furthermore, it is clear that NHP models are an essential element of any truly clinically relevant investigations in these areas.